-11. To date, at least 82 benefit fraud cases involving substantially similar schemes as the one identified in this case, involving either cash or products not covered by the benefit plan, have been referred to the Discipline Committee.
-The dollar amounts of the false claims involved range from under \$500 to over \$45,000.
+- 11. To date, over 80 benefit fraud cases involving substantially similar schemes as the one identified in this case, involving either cash or products not covered by the benefit plan, have been referred to the Discipline Committee.
+The dollar amounts of the false claims involved range from under \$500 to over \$45,000. - 12.
+The Member cooperated with a CNO's investigation of another member regarding certain false claims of which he had knowledge.